Tools

 OpenLiquid charges a flat 1% fee per volume session.
 If you generate $10,000 in volume, the fee is $100.
 There are no subscriptions, monthly minimums, or hidden charges.
 Gas costs vary by chain — Solana costs roughly $0.01 per swap while Ethereum costs approximately $3.50 per swap.
 Use our volume calculator to estimate total session costs.

-OpenLiquid supports 8 blockchain networks: Ethereum, Solana, Base, BNB Chain, Arbitrum, Avalanche, Polygon, and Optimism.
-Across these chains, the bot routes through 17 DEXs including Uniswap, Raydium, PancakeSwap, Aerodrome, Jupiter, Orca, TraderJoe, SushiSwap, Camelot, and more.
+OpenLiquid supports 9 blockchain networks: Ethereum, Solana, Base, BNB Chain, Arbitrum, Avalanche, Polygon, Optimism, and Robinhood Chain.
+Across these chains, the bot routes through 18 DEXs including Uniswap, Raydium, PancakeSwap, Aerodrome, Jupiter, Orca, TraderJoe, SushiSwap, Camelot, and more.
 Any token with an active liquidity pool on a supported DEX can use the volume bot.

 MEV (Maximal Extractable Value) attacks, particularly sandwich attacks, occur when bots detect your pending transaction and place trades before and after it to extract value.
-OpenLiquid routes transactions through private mempools and uses Jito bundles on Solana to prevent your trades from being visible to MEV searchers before they execute.
+OpenLiquid's advanced anti-MEV smart contracts shield your trades from MEV searchers so they cannot be seen or exploited before they execute.
 This protects your session funds from being drained by front-running bots.

 Yes.
 OpenLiquid distributes trades across dozens of unique wallets per session with randomized trade sizes, randomized timing intervals, and varied wallet addresses.
 On-chain explorers and aggregators like DexScreener see activity from many different wallets trading at different times for different amounts — which mirrors genuine market activity patterns.